fractalclockwork/Data200/README.md

 environment:
     Configures a conda environment with all the required tools and libraries.

+release:
+    Package main branch for submission to gradescope.

 run:
     Starts the conda enironment and runs EDA notebook.